Best daily deals

 • If you already own a Fitbit device, be it a Sense, Charge, or Versa, you won’t be able to use it alongside your Google Pixel Watch.
 That’s terrible news for those who want to use one to track sleep and another for smart features during the day.

-• Notably, if you own a smartwatch from another brand like Garmin or Samsung, you will be able to connect it to your phone while your Pixel Watch is paired.
+• If you own a smartwatch from another brand like Garmin or Samsung, you can connect it to your phone while your Pixel Watch is paired.

 Charging issues